ForgeRock/BehavioSec/README.md

   * A Remote Access Trojan (RAT) in the browser
   * Bot activity
   * Replay attacks
-  * Etc. (See **[[risk_flags|Risk Flags]]** for complete listing.)
+  * And more... see the BehavioSec documentation for [Risk Flags](https://developer.behaviosec.com/dw/risk_flags).

 ### More information
-Please familiarize yourself with [BehavioSec SDK][behaviosec_platform] and ask customer Support for deep dive into the flag and configuration options.
+Please familiarize yourself with the [BehavioSec SDK][behaviosec_platform] and ask customer Support for a deep dive into the flag and configuration options.

 # Installation

-Please contact sales representative sales-xxx@forgerock.com
+Please contact your sales representative sales-xxx@forgerock.com.
 ## Market space

 ## Binary
-Download latest release from xxxxx and copy file to the ../web-container/webapps/openam/WEB-INF/lib directory where AM is deployed.
+Download the latest release from xxxxx and copy file to the ../web-container/webapps/openam/WEB-INF/lib directory where AM is deployed.
 Restart the web container to pick up the new node.
 The node will then appear in the authentication trees components palette.

 The code in this repository has binary dependencies that live in the ForgeRock maven repository.
 Maven can be configured to authenticate to this repository by following the following [ForgeRock Knowledge Base Article](https://backstage.forgerock.com/knowledge/kb/article/a74096897).

 #Configuration
-The following sections provides information about configuring Behaviosense tree.
+The following sections provides information about configuring the BehavioSense tree.

-BehavioSec API backend return JSON response that has been integrated to handle outcome in ForgeRock modules.
-To start behavior metrics authentication follow the necessary steps:
+The BehavioSec API backend returns a JSON response that has been integrated to handle the outcome in ForgeRock modules.
+To start behavior metrics authentication follow these steps:

-* Make sure to obtain URL to the BehavioSense API endpoint, dashboard URL, and get access to developer portal
+* Obtain the URL to the BehavioSense API endpoint, dashboard URL, and get access to developer portal documentation.
-* Create a user with email address and real password (Note 1)
+* Create a user with an email address and real password (see Note 1).
-* Combine the components as show in Authentication Tree
+* Combine the components as show in the Authentication Tree.
-* Save
+* Save.
-* Navigate to login page with the tree URL + `1#login&service=BehavioSec`
+* Navigate to the login page with the tree URL + `1#login&service=BehavioSec`.
-* Login in with the user
+* Login in as the user.
-* Verify with BehavioSense dashboard recorded session.
+* Verify with the BehavioSense Dashboard recorded session.

-Note 1: Behaviosec machine learning is developed on real scenarios, therefore it is highly recommended to use both for the user name and password longer than 8 characters.
+Note 1: BehavioSec machine learning is developed on real scenarios, therefore it is highly recommended to use more than 8 characters each for the user name and password.

 ## On profile training

 ## Authentication Tree
-Behaviosec provides all the necessary components to use [BehavioSec platform][behaviosec_platform] platform out the box.
+BehavioSec provides all the necessary components to use the [BehavioSec platform][behaviosec_platform] platform out the box.

-A sample of the authentication tree is shown below.
+A sample of the Authentication Tree is shown below.
 Details for component configuration are in the following sections.
-Naturally, **Failure** outcome should result in authentication step up, retry, or even account lock out.
+Naturally, **Failure** outcomes should result in authentication step up, retry, or even account lock out.

 ![ScreenShot](behaviosec-authentication-tree-basic-example.png)